scriptish/scriptish.github.com/news/_posts/2013-07-15-support-grant.md

 and
 Scriptish's [`@grant` implementation](https://github.com/scriptish/scriptish/wiki/Manual:-Metadata-Block#grant)
 which is that Greasemonkey attempts to auto determine which `GM_` apis the script needs, and Scriptish will not.
-Which means a lot of user scripts may break in the coming upgrade.
+Which means a lot of userscripts may break in the coming upgrade.
 I'm doing this to force userscript authors to fix their scripts though, and they've had a year to do this so it is about time they got around to it.